 Thanks for contacting Facebook,

 After contacting Facebook I took the liberty of knocking together a few proof of concepts.

-1) A hidden application (malware) which runs on shared PC’s Any device plugged in to charge has the Plist copied
+1) A hidden application (malware) which runs on shared PC’s Any device plugged in to charge (no pin or unlocked whilst plugged in) has the Plist copied

 2) A recompile of an open source iphone explorer like program with the added code

 3) A saved game editing tool with the added code

 4) A credit card sized hardware solution that takes all of two seconds to copy the plist should you have physical access to an iDevice

 Over the course of a week over 1000 vulnerable plists were located and counted, though I hasten to add at no point was any data copied.
 (To clarify a 1000+ plists with open information re: facebook tokens or auth keys inc. 3rd party apps)